rhomobile/rhomobile-docs/docs/en/5.0.25/guide/build_ios.md

 * `/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs` - iPhoneOS SDKs, for running apps on your iOS device.
 * `/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneSimulator.platform/Developer/SDKs` - iPhoneSimulator SDKs, for running apps in your iOS simulator.

-NOTE: These paths are solely for your information, they do not need to be copied into any files to be used.
+> Note: These paths are solely for your information, they do not need to be copied into any files to be used.
 These are simply the directories in which you need to store your SDKs for them to work with the RhoMobile build process.

 ## Building and Running Your iOS Application with RhoStudio